Attributes¶

 &broker_allow_complex_type

 Storing complex types in Broker backed store comes with severe restrictions.
-When you modify a stored complex type after inserting it into a table, this change will not propagate to Broker and hence not be persisted/synchronized over the cluster.
+When you modify a stored complex type after inserting it into a table, that change in a stored complex type will not propagate to Broker.
+Hence to send out the new value, so that it will be persisted/synchronized over the cluster, you will have to re-insert the complex type into the local zeek table.

 For example: